 Ahrefs is a leading SEO tool that manages all the information related to the tool on the Ahrefs Help Center.
 It helps customers in finding answers to their questions.
 On the help pages, Ahrefs documentation has uploaded detailed articles that explain the features of the product.
 Having your system documentation information published eventually helps the platform in better customer retention.

 Digital Ocean is a cloud hosting solution for developers.
 All the documentation information related to the platform is uploaded and maintained on the community page of the platform.
 A lot of the information and answers for this documentation come from the community itself.
 There are questions and answers, technical documentation pages, and tutorials.

 What are Common Elements of Great User Documentation?

-Here are some common elements for creating great user documentation.
+Here are some common elements for creating great user or technical documentation.